AbhinavGor/dog-cat-audio-classifier/README.md

 # flask-cat-dog-voice-predictor
-This is project predicts the salary of the employee based on the experience.
+This is project predicts classifies the voice of dogs and cats.

 # App
 app.py contains all the requiered for flask and to manage APIs.